In this Article

-The use of Betaine in Skin Care Products
+The Use of Betaine in Skincare Products

 Due to the fact that betaine helps to prevent water loss from the skin cells, and the entry of harmful agents into them, it's quite often present in skin care formulations.
 (It’s also a common ingredient in hair care products too, where it helps to give strength and hydration to the hair and makes it easier to comb through after washing.)

-Is Betaine Safe?
+Is Betaine Safe in Skincare?

-The Environmental Working Group (or EWG) class betaine as safe for use in skin care products formulated to be non irritating.
+The Environmental Working Group (or EWG) class betaine as safe for use in skincare products formulated to be non irritating.
 It says there is no evidence that betaine is linked with cancer, developmental and reproductive toxicity or allergies and immunotoxicity.

-In the same manner, the Cosmetic Ingredient Review (or CIR) Expert Panel have only assessed the safety of synthetically produced betaine and they say it's safe.
+In the same manner, the Cosmetic Ingredient Review (or CIR) Expert Panel has only assessed the safety of synthetically produced betaine and they say it's safe.
 They also say that naturally derived betaine is stable and non toxic and therefore safe.

 Like anything, make your own well informed decisions when it comes to what you put on your skin, just the same as you would when it comes to what you put inside your body.